dntpan1c/CWTeamsTicketCallback/readme.md

 - Azure: Commercial Cloud in East US
 - ConnectWise Manage: Cloud Hosted in NA Cloud
 - Teams: Standard Commercial deployment in US

+# Additional Resources

+If you would like more information on Callbacks in ConnectWise Manage, go to the ConnectWise Manage Developer Documentation on CallBacks Here: https://developer.connectwise.com/Best_Practices/Manage_Callbacks